 Calling friends and family on the phone can make a big difference.
 Text an old friend, ask how they are doing – this will make both of you feel better.
 You can create your own supportive network of friends, fellow study-buddies, or like-minded individuals relatively simply through social media groups, planned meet-ups, or even text-chat groups.
 You can also find already-established groups through social media or online.

-While working from home can provide a sense of freedom and flexibility, there are hidden stressors to be aware of.
+While working from home can provide a sense of freedom and flexibility, be aware of the hidden stressors.
 By applying these tips, you can enjoy the added benefits of a work-from-home situation without the added stress.
 This is a great step toward achieving a healthy work-life balance during the pandemic.